Theoretical and Empirical Analysis of a Fast Algorithm for Extracting Polygons from Signed Distance Bounds: Introduction

 where $f_S^{-1}(0)=\{\mathbf{z}: f_S(\mathbf{z})=0\}$.
 The earlier mentioned sign rule applies to the interior of $S$.
-Such representations are interesting, due to cerain properties such as continuity, for generative modelling \cite{GenShapeCVPR2019,DeepShapeCVPR2019}, shape recovery from point clouds and noisy measurements \cite{ShapeFromPtCould,SecretsOfWildSDFs2021}, compression \cite{davies2020overfit}, etc.
+It should be noted that the term SDF is often used in the literature even though SDB is more appropriate \cite{Hart94spheretracing,HartEtAl89rtfractals}.

-We are interested in transforming a shape defined by its signed distance bound into a polygon mesh\footnote{The inverse process has been studied more extensively, e.g., \cite{DoubleLayerSDF,GenShapeCVPR2019}}.
-Polygon (triangle) meshes are the usual shape representation used in computer games and virtual worlds, augmented and virtual reality due to the consideral availability of hardware and software that facilitates their modelling and rendering.
-Several applications of SDBs that immediately come to mind are: \begin{itemize} \item shape compression --- it may be more storage-efficient to store a signed distance field (e.g., represented by a small neural network \cite{davies2020overfit}) than as a triangle mesh; \item statistical shape representations --- sampling from such a representation \cite{GenShapeCVPR2019} can potentially help add variety to virtual worlds; \item shape manipulation --- such as in the paper by Hao et al. \cite{hao2020dualsdf}; \item CAD modelling \end{itemize} Thus, it is certainly of interest to study the process of converting a signed distance bound into a polygon mesh.
-A short overview of the algorithms is given in the next section.
+Signed distance bound representations show significant potential due to their rendering speed, storage efficiency, implementation simplicity and shape distribution modelling capabilities.
+They are powerful tools which are used in computer graphics, simulation, and medical imaging domains.
+Here are some typical applications: \begin{itemize} \item shape compression --- it may be more storage-efficient to store a signed distance bound (e.g., represented by a small neural network \cite{davies2020overfit}) than as a triangle mesh; \item statistical shape representations for generative modelling --- sampling from such a representation \cite{GenShapeCVPR2019,DeepShapeCVPR2019} can potentially help add variety to virtual worlds; \item shape recovery from point clouds and noisy measurements \cite{ShapeFromPtCould,SecretsOfWildSDFs2021}; \item shape manipulation --- such as in the paper by Hao et al. \cite{hao2020dualsdf}; \item computer-aided design (CAD). \end{itemize}